 Nevertheless, they also discovered that women who used Bediol — medicinal marijuana high in both CBD and THC content — had a 30% decrease in pain levels.

 36. Medicinal cannabis has improved the overall health of 81.1% of fibromyalgia patients, as the statistics on the number of people with fibromyalgia state in one study.

 A study with 367 people suffering from fibromyalgia revealed that more than 80% of participants claimed that they have felt an overall improvement in health after they’ve been given medicinal cannabis for their condition.

-The scientists have come to the conclusion that medicinal cannabis is an effective and safe treatment for fibromyalgia symptoms.
+Scientists have come to the conclusion that medicinal cannabis is an effective and safe treatment for the symptoms of fibromyalgia.